Time Series Database Prometheus

 Once the data has more than one dimension, you have to acquire a query language as well.
 Prometheus supports many binary and aggregation operators as well as several functions to operate on data.
 Also, when queries are run, timestamps at which to sample data are selected independently of the actual present time series data.
 Prometheus query language is effective and powerful.

-Prometheus is a very good tool for processing and monitoring time series data.
+Prometheus is one of the best time series database and it is a very good tool for processing and monitoring time series data.
 This versatile tool can be used with Graphana, a statistics visualization, and anomaly observation tool.
 This tool can collect data from highly loaded servers, various IoT devices, complex data processing systems, and many more.

 Our Svitla Systems specialists can provide you with a reliable time series database and develop a full-fledged information system for your specific monitoring and surveillance tasks.